Manaka Matsukubo: North Carolina Courage

-On 10 January 2025, the Courage extended Manaka's contract through the 2026 season.
-She scored her first NWSL brace on 17 May, bagging both goals in the win over the Chicago Stars, and was named the NWSL Player of the Week.
-On 21 June, she assisted Hannah Betfort's winner against the Houston Dash, becoming the second-youngest NWSL player (after Trinity Rodman) to record goal contributions in five consecutive regular-season games (four goals and three assists).
-On 17 October, she scored her first NWSL hat trick in a 4–1 win over Bay FC, becoming the youngest NWSL player to score a hat trick, and was named NWSL Player of the Week for a second time.
-She finished the 2025 season with 11 goals, third in the NWSL.
-She was named NWSL Midfielder of the Year and NWSL Best XI First Team at the end of the season.
+On 10 January 2025, the Courage announced that Manaka had signed a new two-year contract through 2026.
+On 17 May, she scored her first NWSL brace in a 2–0 win over the Chicago Stars, earning NWSL Player of the Week.
+On 21 June, she assisted Hannah Betfort's 2–1 winner against the Houston Dash, becoming the second-youngest NWSL player (after Trinity Rodman) to record goal contributions in five consecutive regular-season games (four goals and three assists).

+On 17 October 2025, Manaka scored her first NWSL hat trick in a 4–1 win over Bay FC, becoming the youngest NWSL player to score a hat trick and being named NWSL Player of the Week for the second time.
+The following week, she scored a goal in the season finale against Gotham FC, but the Courage missed the playoffs despite a 3–2 win over the eventual champions.
+She finished an outstanding season with 11 goals (third in the NWSL) from 26 games.
+She was named NWSL Midfielder of the Year and NWSL Best XI First Team at the end of the season as well as one of five finalists for NWSL MVP.

+On 28 March 2026, following the 2026 AFC Women's Asian Cup, Manaka made her season debut and scored in a 3–1 loss to Bay FC.
+By the summer break she was tied with back-to-back reigning NWSL MVP and golden boot recipient Temwa Chawinga, who had seven goals and two assists in eight matches, trailing only Barbra Banda for goal contributions in the league with five goals and four assists through nine appearances.

+Chelsea

+On 3 July 2026, Manaka joined Women's Super League club Chelsea on a five-year contract.